 Obtained dismissals with prejudice or summary judgment on behalf of several health care and defense industry clients in various False Claims Act cases.

 Assisted with a successful anti-SLAPP motion in a defamation case in California state court (pending in the California Court of Appeals).

 Matt began his career as a law clerk for the Honorable Lawrence J. Block at the United States Court of Federal Claims in Washington, DC.
-After his clerkship, he joined Dickstein Shapiro LLP, where he worked from 2012 to 2013.
-Following that, he joined Sheppard, Mullin, Richter & Hampton LLP, where he worked in the firm’s Washington, DC and San Francisco offices.
+After his clerkship, Matt joined Dickstein Shapiro LLP and then Sheppard, Mullin, Richter & Hampton LLP, where he worked in the firm’s Washington, DC and San Francisco offices.

 Duke University School of Law, J.D., 2011

 United States Court of Appeals for the First Circuit

 United States Court of Appeals for the Ninth Circuit

 United States District Court for the District of Columbia